Nitrokey/nitrokey-documentation/nethsm/administration.rst

 *Namespaces* were introduced in software version 1.1.
 When migrating from an earlier version of the software, all existing users and keys will be without a Namespace.

-*Namespaces* group keys and users on a NetHSM into subsets.
+Similarly to the concept of partitions, NetHSM supports the more flexible *Namespaces* which group keys and users on a NetHSM into subsets.
 Users can only see and use keys in the same Namespace and can only see users in the same Namespace.
 It is not possible to see users and to see and use keys of other Namespaces.
 When a new user is created, it inherits the Namespace of the user that created it.

-Users with the *Administrator* `Role <administration.html#roles>`__ are also referred to as *R-Administrator* if they are not in a Namespace, or *N-Administrator* if they are in a Namespace.
+Users with the *Administrator* `Role <administration#roles>`__ are also referred to as *R-Administrator* if they are not in a Namespace, or *N-Administrator* if they are in a Namespace.

 Special rules apply to *R-Administrator* users:
 They can set the Namespace for new users, list all users and query the Namespace of a user.